 - Automotive: Monitor busy intersections for near-miss incidents

 - Consumer goods: Monitor product quality or quantity on shelves

 - Healthcare: Detection of melanoma in dermoscopic images

 - Manufacturing: Counting and classifying items on a conveyer belt

 - Energy: Remote inspection of infrastructure using drones

-For more information about these and other use cases, look at Watson Machine Learning and IBM Visual Insights use cases.
+For more information about these and other use cases, look at Watson Machine Learning and IBM Maximo Visual Inspection use cases.

-This article is the first part of the Getting started with IBM Visual Insights learning path.
+This article is the first part of the Getting started with IBM Maximo Visual Inspection learning path.
 Continue with the learning path to grow your skills with hands-on tutorials and example code.
-To continue with the Watson IBM Visual Insights learning path, read the next article, Introduction to IBM Visual Insights.
+To continue with the Maximo Visual Inspection learning path, read the next article, Introduction to IBM Maximo Visual Inspection.